Tourism in Indonesia: Visit Indonesia Year 2010

-Cultural performances such as Balinese Ramayana traditional dance are popular tourist attractions especially in Ubud, Bali.
+Cultural performances such as Balinese Ramayana traditional dance are popular tourist attractions, especially in Ubud, Bali.

-Following the hosting on the island of Lombok in 2009, the event was again hosted in Lombok-Sumbawa on 12–15 October 2010 at Santosa Villas & Resort in Senggigi on the west coast of Lombok.
-Entering its 16th year, TIME was organised by the Indonesian Tourism Promotion Board (ITPB) and supported by a wide number of tour participants in Indonesia.
-TIME 2010 was supported by the travel and tourism industry in Indonesia, including the Ministry of Culture & Tourism, the Provincial Government of West Nusa Tenggara, West Nusa Tenggara Culture & Tourism Office, Lombok Sumbawa Promo, Garuda Indonesia as official airline, other supporting airlines, Indonesia National Air Carriers Association (INACA), Board of Airline Representatives Indonesia (BARINDO), Association of Indonesian Tours & Travel Agencies (ASITA), Indonesia Hotels and Restaurant Association (PHRI), Indonesian Conference and Convention Association (INCCA), Pacto Convex as the event organiser, supported by national and international media.
-Lombok and Sumbawa in West Nusa Tenggara set a target of wooing one million tourists to visit the islands by 2012.
+After TIME was held on the island of Lombok in 2009, the event was again held in Lombok–Sumbawa on 12–15 October 2010 at Santosa Villas & Resort in Senggigi, on the west coast of Lombok.
+Entering its 16th year, TIME was organised by the Indonesian Tourism Promotion Board and supported by many tour participants in Indonesia.
+TIME 2010 was supported by the travel and tourism industry in Indonesia, including the Ministry of Culture & Tourism, the Provincial Government of West Nusa Tenggara, the West Nusa Tenggara Culture & Tourism Office, Lombok Sumbawa Promo, Garuda Indonesia (as the official airline), other supporting airlines, the Indonesia National Air Carriers Association (INACA), the Board of Airline Representatives Indonesia (BARINDO), the Association of Indonesian Tours & Travel Agencies (ASITA), the Indonesia Hotels and Restaurant Association (PHRI), the Indonesian Conference and Convention Association (INCCA), Pacto Convex (as the event organiser), and national and international media.
+Lombok and Sumbawa in West Nusa Tenggara set a target of attracting one million tourists to visit the islands by 2012.

 Wonderful Indonesia (since 2011)

-Wonderful Indonesia floral float, depicting wayang golek wooden puppet in Pasadena Rose Parade 2013.
+Indonesian floral float, depicting wayang golek wooden puppets in the Pasadena Rose Parade 2013.

-Wonderful Indonesia has been the slogan since January 2011 of an international marketing campaign directed by the Indonesian Ministry of Culture and Tourism to promote tourism.
-The campaign replaced the previous "Visit Indonesia Year" campaign which had been used since 1991.
-The "Wonderful Indonesia" concept highlights Indonesia's "wonderful" nature, cultures, people, food, and value for the money.
-After the campaign was launched, Indonesia reported an increase of foreign visitors; from 7,002,944 in 2010, to 7,649,731 in 2011; and 8,044,462 in 2012.
+Since January 2011, "Wonderful Indonesia" has been the slogan of an international marketing campaign directed by the Indonesian Ministry of Culture and Tourism.
+This campaign replaced the previous Visit Indonesia Year campaign, which had been used since 1991.
+The Wonderful Indonesia concept highlights Indonesia's "wonderful" nature, cultures, people, food, and affordability.
+After the campaign was launched, Indonesia reported an increase in foreign visitors: 7,002,944 in 2010; 7,649,731 in 2011; and 8,044,462 in 2012.

-In late January 2011, Culture and Tourism Minister Jero Wacik announced that "Wonderful Indonesia" would replace the previous "Visit Indonesia Year" branding used by the nation's official tourism promotional campaigns, although the logo of stylised curves Garuda remain.
-The minister announced that in 2010, foreign tourists visiting Indonesia touched 7 million and made predictions of 7.7 million in 2011.
-He was reported as describing the new branding as reflecting "the country's beautiful nature, unique culture, varied food, hospitable people and price competitiveness.
-"We expect each tourist will spend around US$1,100 and with an optimistic target of 7.7 million arrivals, we will get $8.3 billion," from this.
-The Culture and Tourism Minister added that 50 per cent of the revenue would be generated from about 600 meetings, conventions and exhibitions that were expected to take place in various places throughout the country 2011.
-He further added in the announcements of January 2011 that his ministry would be promoting the country's attractions under the eco-cultural banner.
+In late January 2011, Culture and Tourism Minister Jero Wacik announced that Wonderful Indonesia would replace the previous Visit Indonesia Year branding used by the nation's official tourism promotional campaigns, although the stylised Garuda logo persisted.
+The minister announced that in 2010, foreign tourists visiting Indonesia reached 7 million, and he predicted 7.7 million in 2011.
+He reportedly described the new branding as reflecting the country's beautiful nature, unique culture, varied food, hospitable people and price competitiveness.
+"We expect each tourist will spend around $1,100 and with an optimistic target of 7.7 million arrivals, we will get $8.3 billion" from this campaign.
+The Culture and Tourism Minister added that 50% of the revenue would be generated from about 600 meetings, conventions and exhibitions that were expected to take place around the country in 2011.
+He added in the announcements of January 2011 that his ministry would promote the country's attractions under an eco-cultural banner.